apache/incubator-hugegraph-doc/content/en/docs/quickstart/hugegraph-computer.md

 ## 1 HugeGraph-Computer Overview

-The hugegraph-computer is a distributed graph processing system for hugegraph.
+The `HugeGraph-Computer` is a distributed graph processing system for hugegraph.
 It is an implementation of [Pregel](https://kowshik.github.io/JPregel/pregel_paper.pdf).
-It runs on Kubernetes or YARN framework.
+It runs on Kubernetes framework.

 ### Features